aryanjsx/resumejsx/README.md

   -  Enjoy a seamless experience with a live, real-time preview that updates as you type.
   -  Your progress is automatically saved to your browser's local storage, so you'll never lose your work.

+- **🔄 Smart Resume Rewriter:**
+  -  **Tailor to JD:** Automatically rewrite your entire resume to align perfectly with a specific job description.
+  -  **Optimized Formatting:** Converts experience and project descriptions into compelling **STAR-method paragraphs** for better readability and flow, while strictly formatting skills into clean **bullet points**.
+  -  **Keyword Integration:** Naturally weaves high-value keywords from the JD into your professional summary and experience.
+  -  **Strict Parsing:** Preserves your personal details, education history, and certifications exactly as they are.

 - **📊 AI-Powered ATS Score Checker:**
-  -  Analyze your resume (either from the builder or by uploading a file) to get an instant ATS compatibility score from 0-100.
+  -  Analyze your resume (supports **PDF**, **Word .docx**, and **TXT**) to get an instant ATS compatibility score from 0-100.
   -  Receive a detailed score breakdown across key categories like **Format & Structure**, **Keywords & Content**, and **Clarity**.
   -  Get actionable, prioritized feedback with clear suggestions to fix issues and improve your score.